 The masturbation scenes embody how women are shaped by the violence they experience, particularly at the hands of men, and how confusing it can be.
 Is it incorrigible for a woman to have a sexual response to violent porn or a rifle pointed directly at her forehead?
 Or does it make her self-aware to react how she wants to, instead of how she is expected to?

 Sharp Objects exposes the delicate and conflicted balance of being a woman.
-We see this same balance tested in not only Camille but also her mother, Adora, and her step-sister, Amma.
+We see this same balance tested in not only Camille but also her mother, Adora, and her half-sister, Amma.

 Adora appears to be a bourgeoisie matriarch.
 She wears high heels with her dressing gown and refuses certain conversation in her home, like talk of Camille’s investigation into Natalie’s disappearance.
 She represents traditional femininity, dressing Amma like a doll and pushing Camille’s unkempt hair off her face.
 Despite this, Adora is prone to pull out her eyelashes, one by one, when she is on the verge of losing her well-manicured composure.